-Our team will post dispatches with text and photo descriptions on the Mountain Professionals social media channels: @mountainprofessionals for Instagram and Facebook.
-In addition the website under the NEWS tab will be updated post trip.
+Our team will post dispatches with text and photo descriptions on the Mountain Professionals website under the NEWS tab and social media.
 Friends and family can follow the adventure there.

 Charging Electronics:

 Please think through any cords and chargers you would need as well as a converter for the local plug, while in Chile.
 Universal kits are available in outdoor/travel stores.
 We will have access to power outlets that take both USB and 110/220 plugs at Union Glacier.
 While on the expedition, we recommend you bring a solar power battery with USB options for charging small electronics you wish to keep with power.
 The guide staff will have backup solar panels and batteries but it is tedious to charge team members items, this is why it is easier for individuals to have their own.